Definition of Abnormal

 Sociologists have traditionally conceived individual and societal variability and divergence from established patterns of behavior in different ways than in terms of ‘normality and ‘abnormality,’ apart from Durkheim and functionalist sociology.

 Abnormal behavior is behavior that deviates from societal, cultural, and ethical expectations.
-Age, gender, traditional, and societal categorizations all influence these expectations.
+Age, gender, and traditional, and societal categorizations all influence these expectations.
 Due to these subjective variables, the definition of abnormal behavior is a hotly debated topic in abnormal psychology.